InstitutoTodosPelaSaude/dengueQA/README.md

 # dengueQA - a pipeline for quality assurance of consensus dengue virus genomes

-This pipeline processes dengue virus sequencing data, performing genotyping, sequence alignments, genome coverage calculations, and molecular clock analyses.
+This pipeline processes dengue virus sequencing data to perform quality assurance of genomic data.
+To do so it runs steps of genotyping, sequence alignment, genome coverage calculation, and molecular clock analysis.

 ## Installation